 Renovating an inner-city workers cottage is all about injecting modern elements into a bygone era, through using eye-catching and daring new design techniques that showcase heritage.

 Transforming your inner-city workers cottage into a double-storey space means that you can modernise and add contrast to the existing structure, while benefiting from extra space.
-And choosing the right material for your ideas can help to cut down that time, and get you back in your space sooner.
+And choosing the right cladding materials for your ideas can help to cut down that time, and get you back in your space sooner.

 Using Hardie™ Fine Texture Cladding for its lightweight construction means that it easily fixes to timber frames, which is perfect for a double-storey extension.
 The cladding is a favourite of builders, as it is quick and easy to install, and also arrives pre-sealed and ready to paint, saving you even more time on your renovation.